-3.1 Level of Performance Criteria Attained.
+- 3.1 Level of Performance Criteria Attained.
 On or before the Vesting Date following completion of the Performance Period, the Committee shall determine and certify in writing (a) for each Measurement Period (i) the level of attainment of the Performance Criteria during such Measurement Period, (ii) the resulting Relative Return Factor for such Measurement Period and (iii) the number of Units which have become Earned Units for such Measurement Period, and (b) the total number of Units which have become Earned Units for the entire Performance Period.
-In the case of Units that are intended to constitute Qualified Performance-Based Compensation, the Committee may not increase the number of Units that may be eligible to become Earned Units based on the attainment level of the Performance Criteria.
+In the case of Units that are intended to constitute Qualified Performance-Based Compensation, the Committee may not increase the number of Units that may be eligible to become Earned Units to a number that is greater than the number of Earned Units determined in accordance with the foregoing sentence, but it retains the sole discretion to reduce the number of Units that would otherwise be eligible to become Earned Units based on the attainment level of the Performance Criteria.
 For Units that are intended to constitute Qualified Performance-Based Compensation, the Performance Criteria may not be adjusted except as specified in Appendix B in accordance with the requirements of Section 162(m) of the Code.
-For Units that are not intended to constitute Qualified Performance-Based Compensation, the Committee in its sole discretion deems appropriate.

-3.2 Adjustment for Leave of Absence or Part-Time Work.
+For Units that are not intended to constitute Qualified Performance-Based Compensation, the Committee may make such adjustment to the Performance Criteria as the Committee in its sole discretion deems appropriate. - 3.2 Adjustment for Leave of Absence or Part-Time Work.
 Unless otherwise required by law or Company policy, if the Participant takes a leave of absence or commences working on a part-time basis during the Performance Period, the Committee may, in its discretion, reduce on a pro rata basis (reflecting the portion of the Performance Period worked by the Participant on a full-time equivalent basis) the number of Units which would otherwise become Earned Units, or provide that the number of Units which would otherwise become Earned Units shall be reduced as provided by the terms of an agreement between the Participant and the Company pertaining to the Participant's leave of absence or part-time schedule.